 Foreign currency risk is the risk that the financial results of the Group will be adversely impacted by changes in exchange rates to which the Group is exposed.
 The Group's exposures to foreign currency risk arise from cash and cash equivalents held in US Dollars and Euro as well as from lease payments tied-in to currencies other than functional currency.
-At 31 December 2016 approximately 27% (at 31 December 2015: 32%) of the Group's operating lease agreements for stores and warehouses were tied-in to either US Dollars or Euro and these contracts accounted for approximately 40% (2015: 49%) of the Group's operating lease expenses for the year ended 31 December 2016.
+At 31 December 2017 approximately 18% (at 31 December 2016: 27%) of the Group's operating lease agreements for stores and warehouses were tied-in to either US Dollars or Euro and these contracts accounted for approximately 32% (2016: approx. 40%) of the Group's operating lease expenses for the year ended 31 December 2017.
 The Group minimizes, to the extent possible, the risk arising from foreign currency-denominated lease contracts by negotiating a fixed exchange rate or a cap for an exchange rate with the lessors.

-During the years ended 31 December 2016 and 2015 the Group did not use forward exchange contracts to eliminate the currency exposures.
+During the years ended 31 December 2017 and 2016 the Group did not use forward exchange contracts to eliminate the currency exposures.